 — West Ham United (@WestHam) April 1, 2020

 That higher platform came the following summer, as Manchester United were next to wrestle with the complicated contracts involved in signing Tevez.
-His arrival completed a front three to be savoured and led to the club’s greatest triumph since the turn of the millennium.
+His arrival completed a front three to to savour and led to the club’s greatest triumph since the turn of the millennium.

-Tevez, Wayne Rooney and Cristiano Ronaldo formed a formidable forward line, one which saw United conquer both at home and in Europe.
-Between them the trio scored 79 goals in 2007/08, as the Red Devils added the Premier League and Champions League to a bursting cabinet.
+Tevez, Wayne Rooney and Cristiano Ronaldo formed a formidable forward line, which saw United conquer both at home and in Europe.
+Between them, the trio scored 79 goals in 2007/08, as the Red Devils added the Premier League and Champions League to a bursting cabinet.

 — Premier League (@premierleague) June 21, 2019

-In Europe their form was similarly devastating as the trio scored all but one of United’s goals in the knockout stages of the Champions League, a competition that ended with a final win over Chelsea.
+In Europe, their form was similarly devastating as the trio scored all but one of United’s goals in the knockout stages of the Champions League, a competition ended with a final win over Chelsea in Moscow.

 Tevez thrived immediately in his new surroundings.
-His first season saw the Argentine score 25 goals in all competitions and was crowned with City’s Player of the Season accolade.
-The following season he captained the club to a seismic success, as the FA Cup brought an end to more than three decades without silverware.
-A new era had been ushered in at Eastlands.
+His first season saw the Argentine score 25 goals in all competitions to win City’s Player of the Season accolade.
+The following season, he captained the club to a seismic success, as the FA Cup ended more than three decades without silverware.
+A new era, had been ushered in at Eastlands.

 — Premier League (@premierleague) January 22, 2017

-In a familiar trend, however, Tevez’s time with another club proved turbulent.
+In a familiar trend, Tevez’s time with another club proved turbulent.
 Unrest had surfaced following a transfer request in December 2010, before clear-the-air talks briefly halted the storm.
-It raged once more the following season, as his refusal to come on as a substitute against Bayern Munich led to Tevez going AWOL for much of the 2011/12 title-winning campaign.
+It raged again the following season, as his refusal to come on as a substitute against Bayern Munich led to Tevez going AWOL for much of the 2011/12 title-winning campaign.

-Though he returned to contribute to that Premier League triumph, it was an incident which soured his reputation and he moved on from what had been the most prolific period of his career in 2013.
+Though he returned to contribute to that Premier League triumph, it was an incident which soured his reputation.
+He moved on from the most prolific period of his career in 2013.

-Juventus agreed a deal to sign Tevez and his two seasons with the Old Lady were perhaps his finest.
-Inheriting the number ten shirt vacated since the departure of club legend Alessandro del Piero, Tevez became the prominent figure in the Juventus attack.
+Juventus agreed a deal to sign Tevez, and his two seasons with the Old Lady were perhaps his finest.
+Inheriting the number ten shirt vacated since the departure of club legend Alessandro del Piero, Tevez became a prominent figure in the Juventus attack.